Devin Wyman: Personal life

 Wyman married his wife, Shelby, on July 7, 2007.

 NFL career

-Wyman was drafted in the puebis round (206th overall) of the 1996 NFL Draft by the New England Patriots.
+Wyman was selected in the sixth round (206th overall) of the 1996 NFL draft by the New England Patriots.
 Playing in 15 games with 4 starts over two seasons with New England, Wyman spent the 1998 NFL season on injured reserve before leaving the team following the season.
 Prior to the 1999 NFL season, the defensive tackle signed with the Minnesota Vikings and was allocated to NFL Europe to play for the Barcelona Dragons.
 Not playing with an NFL team again until 2002, Wyman signed with the Kansas City Chiefs but was cut prior to the start of the 2002 season.

 Collegiate career

-Wyman attended Carlmont High School in Belmont, California, then the College of San Mateo in San Mateo, California before transferring to Kentucky State University, an HBCU.
+Wyman attended Carlmont High School in Belmont, California, then the College of San Mateo in San Mateo, California, before transferring to Kentucky State University, an HBCU.

 AFL career

 Leaving the NFL, Wyman began his Arena Football League career with the San Jose SaberCats in 2003.
 Staying with the team until 2005, Wyman was part of the SaberCats team that won ArenaBowl XVIII.
 The Kentucky State alum left San Jose for the Dallas Desperados in 2006.
 Wyman left Dallas in 2007 for the Utah Blaze.
 Following his first season with Utah, Wyman re-signed with the team on August 2, 2008.